Last updated: 12/11/2019

 Programme objectives

-To improve children's nutritional status, their behaviour towards health and nutrition, and their school attendance.
+To improve children's nutritional status, their behaviour towards health and nutrition, and their educational outcomes.

 References